-The existing procedure for waiver of the probate referee in appropriate cases the Commission has found to be basically sound.
-The one substantial revision in the waiver procedure made by the new code is to require that a waiver be made before the inventory is delivered to the probate referee and in any event not later than four months after commencement of probate.
+The Commission has found the existing procedure for waiver of the probate referee in appropriate cases to be basically sound.
+The one substantial revision in the waiver procedure made by the new code is to require that a waiver be made before the inventory is delivered to the probate referee.
 This will expedite administration by encouraging prompt action by the personal representative and will mitigate the problem of the probate referee having invested substantial work on an appraisal only to find the appraisal later waived.